 All the information they need is centralised

 With open banking, consumers have an ally, a partner looking for them.
 Not all of us have the business acumen or foresight to plan, budget and invest in the best way possible.
-Open banking technology does the dirty work for us, analysing our habits, picking up on trends, and tailoring products and services that fit our profile.
+Open banking technology does the dirty work for us, analysing our habits, picking up on trends, and tailoring banking products that fit our profile.
 As an example, open banking can help you to manage your savings accounts in a much efficient manner.

 Resistance to change and misinformation